Sagumi/exit-insert-mode-on-blur/README.md

 ### 0.0.1

 Initial release
 Will exit insert mode when changing tab and when the window blurs.
-No configuration possible
+Can be configured to exit insert mode when
+* The window loses focus
+* The focused text editor changes